syaamkhandaker/CS6675HW1/README.md

+# Problem Selection:

+I did Problem 1.2 of trying to build a web crawler of my own.

 ## Code Implementation:
 I implemented my web crawler by using the Crawler NPM module and Cheerio to parse through the HTML.
 The base URL used was 'https://catalog.gatech.edu'.